GeorgiosEtsias/Optimizing-ANN-architecture/README.md

 # Optimizing-ANN-architecture
-The projects utilizes genetic algorithms to optimize the architecture of multi-layered Artificial Neural Networks (ANN) conducting a regression analysis on monochromatic laboratory figures.
+The project utilizes genetic algorithms to optimize the architecture of multi-layered Artificial Neural Networks (ANN) conducting a regression analysis on monochromatic laboratory figures.